 Things to Know

-- A special dome car is usually added to the trains in the fall for viewing foliage (confirm dome car availability before booking)
+- A dome car is sometimes added to Downeaster trains in the fall for viewing the foliage.

 - Brunswick, ME (BRK)

 - Exeter, NH (EXR)